senhorinfinito/atlas-ai/README.md

 ### Sinking from Hugging Face Datasets

-For text-based tasks, it is recommended to sink directly from a Hugging Face dataset.
-This will sink the entire dataset, preserving the original schema.
+It is recommended to sink directly from a Hugging Face dataset.
+This will sink the entire dataset, preserving the original schema and automatically handling multimodal data such as images and audio.

 ```python
 from datasets import load_dataset